Last updated December 24th, 2018.

 Low labor costs compared to its competitors, increasing foreign investment, along with falling crude oil prices will contribute to Cambodia’s success story, says the Asian Development Bank (ADB).

 The “Asian Development Outlook” report predicted Cambodia’s GDP will achieve 7.0% in 2019 and the same number in 2020.
 Compare that to “only” 6.9% in 2017.

-Basic sectors like tourism, agriculture, textiles, and infrastructure projects continue to propel the Cambodia economy.
-However, the nation is becoming more adept in all of these industries and will continue moving up the value chain, says the report.
+Basic sectors like tourism, agriculture, textiles, and infrastructure projects keep propelling the Cambodia economy.
+However, the nation is becoming more adept in all these industries and will continue moving up the value chain, says the report.

-The textile sector is one of the most important parts of Cambodia’s economy.
-It’s responsible for almost three fourths of the nation’s total exports, according to numbers from the ADB.
+The textile sector is among the most important parts of Cambodia’s economy.
+According to the ADB, nearly three fourths of the nation’s total exports are propelled by this industry.

 The ADB’s report said Cambodia should take measures to ensure tourists spend money locally instead of giving it to foreign hotels and airlines.